 (They’ve since switched to an auto-play video.
 Go figure.)

 Some former carousel-users, like Adobe, Gap, and Hilton, have also switched to static messages.

 Notice that Hilton has an image slider, but it does not move automatically.
 If you’re gonna do it, that’s the way to go:

 If you can, avoid them.
-Don’t follow the fad (it will pass), follow the money instead.
+Don’t follow the (waning) fad.
+Follow the money instead.

-Brad Frost acknowledged “Even though carousels aren’t that effective, I somehow don’t think they’re going away any time soon” and wrote this piece on how to make the carousel work better.
+Still, as Brad Frost acknowledged, “Even though carousels aren’t that effective, I somehow don’t think they’re going away any time soon.”
+Frost wrote this piece on how to make the carousel work better.

 If you can ditch your image slider, either use static images or do this: